MileHacker Logo

 A Look at Shangyu

-• High-speed rail connections to major cities
+• High-bullet train connections to major cities

 • Rich cultural experiences and historical sites

-• Authentic regional cuisine
+• Authentic local food

 Traveler's Note

 Shangyu balances its historical legacy with modern growth, preserving elements regarding its history while embracing contemporary advancements.
-Its history paints a compelling narrative of the ability to bounce back, cultural depth, and evolving Chinese society.
+Its history paints a compelling narrative of the capacity to bounce back, cultural depth, and evolving Chinese society.

 Next Up: Best Time to Visit Shangyu.
 Weather, Seasons, Climate